seinwave/hyperbolator/DevLog.md

 By sequestering the API functions into `app.js`, I gave the testing suite something to work on BEFORE the server ever deploys.

 Thanks to [Rithm School](https://www.rithmschool.com/courses/intermediate-node-express/api-tests-with-jest) for that explanation.

+### 5.11.20

+#### Pre

+Alright, now that I'm moving the data around the way I want, it's time to use that data to invoke the correct function on the API side.
+I think the way to do that is with query string parameters?

+First step is to build the routes / controllers, and have them log something simple.
+Then I'll figure out what I want to do with them.

 #### Post